ucsb-cs9/w25/_lab/lab09.md

 ## CourseCatalog.py

 The `CourseCatalog.py` file will contain the definition of the `CourseCatalog` class, which is a Binary Search Tree that manages all `CourseCatalogNode` objects keyed by `department` and `courseId`.
 For additional details about the existing requirements, please refer to the Lab08 instructions.
+Especially, please note: **CourseCatalog should only have 1 attribute `root`.
+Any extra attribute may break the test code**

 In addition to the previously created methods, the following new methods are required to be implemented:

 * Methods:

     * `removeCourse(self, department, courseId)` - returns a boolean value.
 Remove a course node identified by `department` and `courseId` from the Binary Search Tree.
 If the course does not exist, return `False` and do nothing.
 Otherwise, remove the course node and return `True`. **Note: The `department` parameter may not necessarily be in uppercase**
     * `removeSection(self, department, courseId, section)` - returns a boolean value.
 Remove a section (containing the same section `Event` fields) from a course node in the Binary Search Tree.
 If the course identified by `department` and `courseId` does not exist in the Course Catalog, or if the course exists but the section does not exist, return `False` and do nothing.
-Otherwise, remove the section from the Course Catalog Node's sections list (`sections`) if it exists, and return `True`.
+Otherwise, remove the section from the Course Catalog Node's sections list (`sections`) and return `True`.
 You can assume there are no duplicate sections in a course node's sections list. **Note: The `department` parameter may not necessarily be in uppercase**

 Note: When removing a course node with two children (case 3), use the technique of replacing it with its successor as discussed in the lecture and textbook.
 You may find it useful to implement a getSuccessor helper method to find the successor of a node, following the approach outlined in the textbook.